mono/SkiaSharp/README.md

 [![API Docs](https://img.shields.io/badge/docs-api-1faece.svg)](https://developer.xamarin.com/api/root/SkiaSharp/)  [![API Docs](https://img.shields.io/badge/docs-guides-1faece.svg)](https://developer.xamarin.com/guides/cross-platform/drawing/)

 SkiaSharp is a cross-platform 2D graphics API for .NET platforms based on Google's Skia Graphics Library (https://skia.org/).
 It provides a comprehensive 2D API that can be used across mobile, server and desktop models to render images.

 ## What is Included

 SkiaSharp provides a PCL and platform-specific bindings for:

- - Mac (Console or using the Xamarin.Mac)
  - Xamarin.Android
  - Xamarin.iOS
  - Xamarin.tvOS
  - Xamarin.Mac
- - Windows Desktop (Windows.Forms / WPF)
+ - Windows Classic Desktop (Windows.Forms / WPF)
  - Windows UWP
+ - .NET Core / .NET Standard 1.3
+ - Mac/Linux/Windows (Full Framework)

 You can also build this on your particular variant of Unix to create your native libraries.